Alphabet to shut Google+ social site after user data exposed

 Google refused to send Pichai to a Senate Intelligence Committee hearing on Sept.
 5, where Facebook’s chief operating officer and Twitter Inc’s chief executive testified.
 An empty chair was left for Google after the committee rejected Google’s top lawyer as a witness.

-Several policies Google introduced on Monday are designed to curb the data accessible to developers offering mobile apps on the Google Play store or add-on apps for sending and organising Gmail messages.
+Several policies Google introduced on Monday are designed to curb the data accessible to developers offering mobile apps on the Google Play store or add-on apps for sending and organizing Gmail messages.

 Play Store apps will no longer be allowed to access text message and call logs unless they are the default calling or texting app on a user’s device or have an exception from Google.